 All of these share a common thread of using modeling techniques from the social sciences to analyze problems of philosophical interest.
-I think that having philosophers use and discuss these modeling techniques will produce many interesting results both for the philosophy of science and for social science modeling.
+The interaction of social science methods with philosophical reasoning is a productive technique that I'm happy to see catching on.

-While human language seems different than the ways that animals communicate, there is some substantial overlap.
-I think we can learn a lot about both human and animal language by looking for commonalities.
+While human language seems different than how animals communicate, there is some substantial overlap.
+We can learn a lot about both human and animal language by looking for commonalities.
 Game theory presents a natural technique for investigating linguistic phenomena like meaning, honesty, and deception.

 I have investigated a number of questions regarding the evolution of rudimentary languages.
 This research has employed game theory in an attempt to better understand how simple languages might evolve or be learned by animals or humans and also to better understand how language functions in our society.